Klutz Action Lawsuit Live in Burlington

 What would you have me rule if I were to rule in your favor?

-Just maybe a little more understanding on that front.
+Just maybe a little more understanding on that front,

 I'm bringing a lot to the relationship with the things that I do.

-and in the process of bringing those things, doing the work, taking my shoes downstairs,
+This is starting all right.
+And in the process of bringing those things, doing the work, taking my shoes downstairs,

 making nice furniture for the living room.

 Sure, I might have a little accident along the way, but I'm not sitting on the couch watching football every Sunday.
+Is it true that he's a handy woodworker when he's not injuring himself?

 Do you have some beautiful blood-stained furniture that he's made for you?
+I haven't seen any furniture yet.
+Have you made the furniture yet?

 I hear talk of the furniture.
+What are you working on?
+Our entire entertainment center.

 Our entire entertainment center.